BREAK THESE HABITS FOR BETTER LIVING

 Be a better sleeper

 Do you hit the hay early and snooze like a baby?
 Probably not.
 Although we each have different sleep requirements, most of us get less of it than we should.
-An average adult needs between one to two hours of restorative deep sleep every night, which is facilitated by about eight hours of solid shut-eye.
-Even sleeping six hours could lead to sleep debt over time, affecting brain function, muscle recovery, immunity and weight management, among other factors.
+An average adult needs between one to two hours of restorative deep sleep every night, which is facilitated by about eight hours of solid slumber.
+Even sleeping for six hours could lead to sleep debt over time, affecting brain function, muscle recovery, immunity and weight management, among other factors.
 To improve the quality of a good night’s rest, follow relaxing nightly routines, keep the room cool and dark, invest in a comfortable mattress and pillows and go to bed at the same time daily.

 Say no to midnight feasts